 The busboy told his family about the alleged assault at the time but did not report the incident to police until more than a year later.
 He decided to come forward and tell police because he did not want what happened to him to happen to someone else, he said in the complaint.

-In a recent hearing to determine if there was enough evidence for Spacey to be charged, Spacey’s lawyers questioned a Massachusetts state trooper about the video.
+In a hearing last week to determine if there was enough evidence for Spacey to be charged, Spacey’s lawyers questioned a Massachusetts state trooper about the video.

 Their questioning hinted at their strategy, focusing on the amount of time it took the accuser to go to police and his behavior on and off camera.